frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 - [x] polish script that converts the json

+- [X] connection logic

+  - [x] add connection colors

+  - [x] arrows/directionality for chord functions

+- [x] key selection

 ## SPEED / OPTIMIZATIONS

 - [ ] don't re-calculate the pitch array each click event

-- [ ] maintain note information strictly as midi until frequencies are absolutely needed
+- [ ] maintain note information strictly as midi until frequencies are needed then calculate them (although how expensive is the power function compared to the array lookup I wonder?...either way, there's a better way)

 ## USER EXPERIENCE